AlexeyPerov/proviso/README.md

-A complete set of tools for conditional rendering (`if`-`else` and `switch` conditions), subtree wrapping with a parent widget, and some handy shortcuts (like DebugWidget, WebOnlyWidget, SafeBuilder and many more). :+1:
+A complete set of tools for conditional rendering (`if`-`else` and `switch` conditions), subtree wrapping with a parent widget, and some handy shortcuts (like DebugWidget, WebOnlyWidget, SafeBuilder, and many more). :+1:

 ### Install